DBBENSAN/BensanPortfolio/README.md

 ## Learning Points // Features

-+ Using CSSSS grid elements, for positioning elements across the page.
++ By using CSS grid elements, for positioning elements across the page.
-+ Media Queries and Flexboxes, give my page device compatibility.
++ Through media Queries and Flexboxes, give my page device compatibility.
 + Working links across the page, including a link to my projects and repository.
 + Added a nav bar with responsiveness.
 + Image slideshow / scrollbar with links to projects.